Not all Wooden Paint Sticks are Created Equal

 I was named after my great-grandfather, Henry Bukke (pronounced Book-ie) who immigrated from Denmark to Schenectady, NY where, for a few decades he ran a painting business out of his home.

-If you’re in a hurry, you may order some Good Quality wood paint sticks by clicking the link below.
+If you’re in a hurry, you may order some Good Quality wood paint sticks by clicking THIS LINK.
 Otherwise, learn more by reading down the page.

 Who Would have Thought I’d End Up in this Business??